-I am proud to introduce Steve Sanders for the newest guest post on Running in Silence.
+I am honored to introduce Steve Sanders for our next guest post.
 Steve is a recovering alcoholic , writer, and blogger at Haven House Addiction Treatment.
 He lives in Los Angeles, California and enjoys spending time with his family and on his motorcycle when not writing.
 He can be reached at firstname.lastname@example.org.

 The typical image of a person with an eating disorder is a woman, or more specifically a white teenage girl from a well-off family.
 Almost all the popular information available about eating disorders is aimed at women and is about women.

 But studies suggest that about 10 million men and boys in the U.S. will have an eating order at some point in their lives.
 In fact, while anorexia nervosa and bulimia nervosa are more common in women, men are at greater risk of developing a binge eating disorder (overeating without purging or otherwise compensating for the excessive food intake).

 Eating disorders can be health-threatening, even deadly.
 Anorectics can starve themselves to death.
 Bulimics can damage their teeth or induce electrolyte imbalances and esophageal ulcers.
 Binge eaters can develop Type II diabetes, heart disease, high cholesterol and high blood pressure, gall bladder problems, digestive problems, and osteoarthritis.
 Eating disorders are often accompanied by substance abuse (for example, appetite suppressants and steroids) and emotional problems such as anxiety, depression, shame, social isolation, and anger.
 Men with eating disorders are more likely to commit suicide.

 Why aren’t more of us guys getting treatment?